 Our account of 2020

-- The Rescue Center continued to operate with a high sense of responsibility on the part of staff, 30 local volunteers and 35 volunteers from abroad, several of whom extended their stay to assist in taking care of the sea turtles there.
-By the end of November there had been 33 new admissions of injured or sick turtles to the Centre, 17 releases after successful treatment and 11 deaths.
+At the Rescue Center, operations continued throughout the year with the staff, 30 local volunteers and 35 volunteers from abroad, several of whom extended their stay to assist in taking care of the sea turtles there.

 - The project in Zakynthos was carried out in collaboration with the Management Body of the National Marine Park of Zakynthos.
 More than 1800 nests were recorded and around 700 of them were protected this year with the assistance of the Park's staff.